pouyaesm/signed-community-detection/README.md

 id1     id2     weight
 ...
 ```
-where each line represents a link from `id1` to `id2`.
+where each line represents a link from `id1` to `id2`;
+graph is considered undirected by default.

 To detect the communities of `graph.txt`, run the command below:
 ```
 mdl --verbose -g graph.txt -o partition.txt
 ```
-If a graph is undirected add `--undirected` parameter.

 To detect a community at a specific scale (resolution)  value `0.001`, run:
 ```